Genocide

 Genocide has occurred throughout human history, even during prehistoric times.
 Most genocides have occurred during wartime, and they are particularly likely in situations of imperial expansion and power consolidation.
 It is associated with colonialism, especially settler colonialism, as well as with both world wars and repressive governments in the twentieth century.
-The colloquial understanding of genocide is heavily influenced by the Holocaust as its archetype and is conceived as innocent victims being targeted for their ethnic identity rather than for any political reason.
+Despite efforts to end genocide, effective interventions have not occurred.
+The colloquial understanding of genocide is heavily influenced by the Holocaust as its archetype and is conceived as innocent victims being targeted for their ethnic identity alone rather than for any political reason.